pnuu/fmiopendata/wfs.md

 ## ECMWF weather forecast for cities in Finland as simple features

 This stored query fetch ECMWF weather forecast for cities in Finland.
-The forcast is returned in simple feature format.
-By default, forcast is returned for the next 36 hours.
+The forecast is returned in simple feature format.
+By default, forecast is returned for the next 36 hours.

 * Query ID: `ecmwf::forecast::surface::cities::simple`
 * Available arguments: